Fair Extension: Synopsis

 In August 2001, on his way home in Derry, Maine, Dave Streeter sees a man with a setup by a road to the airport.
 He goes out and talks with the man, George Elvid, who claims to have lived for centuries and tells Streeter that he sells extensions of various types.
 Elvid offers Streeter, who suffers from terminal lung cancer, a chance to live for approximately fifteen years if he pays fifteen percent of his income for every one of those years and transfers the "weight" of his misfortune onto someone he knows.
 Elvid emphasizes that it has to be someone that Streeter truly hates.

 Streeter selects Tom Goodhugh, his best friend since childhood whom he has secretly hated for years.
 Streeter has done everything for Goodhugh, who has taken him for granted the entire time.
 Goodhugh got straight-As with Streeter doing his homework throughout their formative years.
 Later, Goodhugh stole Streeter's girlfriend in college and married her.
-Goodhugh has founded a successful waste removal business with Streeter's assistance, lives a lavish lifestyle with three children on the fast track to great lives, and doesn't look like age has caught up with him, unlike Streeter.
+Goodhugh has founded a successful waste removal business with Streeter's assistance, lives a lavish lifestyle with three children on the fast track to great lives, and does not look like age has caught up with him, unlike Streeter.

 A couple of days later, Streeter goes to his doctor, who tells him his tumors are shrinking.
 Four months later, Streeter is declared cancer-free, which perplexes his doctor.
 The good luck continues in subsequent years, as Streeter is promoted several times at work and his marriage becomes joyous and rich with significant lifestyle improvements.
 His children begin a long line of career successes: his son becomes a millionaire after creating two bestselling video games and his daughter gets her dream job as a journalist at the Boston Globe after graduating from the Columbia School of Journalism.